23 Restaurant Marketing Ideas to Drive Revenue and Loyalty

 Include a postcard in each order that came from a third-party platform.
 Offer diners 10% off their next order when they order direct through your website.

 Big holiday coming up?
 Generate buzz early by promoting your special menu now!

 Promote your on-premise dining options to those who order takeout or delivery, and vice versa.

 Put a QR code on the card, linking to your Google My Business listing for them to leave a review.

 Thank them for their support of your restaurant with a warm note from the owner or staff.

 Holidays are great opportunities to drive orders and reservations for your restaurant.
 Whether it’s a major national holiday like Easter or Christmas or a ‘food holiday’ like National Pizza Day or National Margarita Day, you have endless opportunities to leverage restaurant marketing to drive online orders and reservations.

 23. Consider third party marketplaces, but convert customers to direct

 Third-party marketplaces are a great way for new customers to discover your restaurant when scrolling through an app.
 Use these channels to your advantage by making some reservation inventory available on third-party booking platforms, or by offering delivery on a third-party ordering platform.
 Just be sure to have a strategy in place to convert those third-party orders or reservations into direct customers so you can save on commission fees and build direct relationships with your customers.
 A bag insert with a discount for ordering direct is a quick, easy way to make that conversion.

-Interested in learning more about how SevenRooms’ automated marketing tools can help you achieve your marketing goals?
+Interested in learning more about how SevenRooms’ automated marketing and email solutions can help you achieve your marketing goals?
 Request a demo today.